gto76/standard-aliases/README.md

 Link to the Function link
 The | in what it calls
 comment files (install, aliases, functions)
-Commands for acessing the framework
+Commands for accessing the framework

 already defined aliases